contagon/handbook/2021-07/38-church-policies-and-guidelines.md

 ### 38.8.30 Political and Civic Activity

 Church members are encouraged to participate in political and governmental affairs.
-In many countries, political participation may include:
+In many countries, this may include:

 * Voting.
 * Joining or serving in political parties.